Bhavyav99/LEGO-MINDSTORMS-TETRIX/README.md

 # LEGO-MINDSTORMS-TETRIX
-Robotic Engineering - Mini Project
+Robotics Engineering - Mini Project

 ### Aim of the Project
 The Robot is programmed in such a way that it avoids the obstacles such as walls, objects, etc. in its way, by taking the required direction to reach its destination with